bramba2000/spin-presentation/slides.md

 ```
 <v-clicks>

-- Only when both processes are ready these stamenents are considered executable
+- Only when both processes are ready these statements are considered executable
 </v-clicks>

 ---
+layout: center
+class: "text-center"
 ---

+# Synchronization concepts
+---

+---

-# Atomic blocks
+## Atomic blocks
 All the single statements are atomic, but it is possible to group them in a block to make them atomic together

 ```promela